What is a hysterectomy?

 Laparoscopic-assisted vaginal hysterectomy (LAVH)

 This procedure removes the uterus through the vagina, with the assistance of a laparoscope inserted through small incisions in your abdomen.
 There are generally fewer risks with this type of surgery, and recovery time is much quicker than with abdominal methods.
-However, women who have very large uteruses or who have pelvic adhesions, may not be able to have this type of surgery.
+However, women who have very large uteruses or who have pelvic adhesions may not be able to have this type of surgery.

 Robotic-assisted hysterectomy

 Some mild to moderate vaginal bleeding and discharge following the surgery is normal — be sure to use sanitary pads instead of tampons.
-It might be difficult to have a bowel movement or completely empty your bladder for a few days after a hysterectomy.
+It might be difficult to have a bowel movement or empty your bladder for a few days after a hysterectomy.

 For 6-8 weeks after your surgery, you should: